afsh30/Turbulence_predictor/README.md

 ```
 The web app will run at `http://localhost:5173`.

+This can also be used for local usage and google colab

 ## Features
 - **Synthetic Data Generation**: Creates realistic flight data for training.
 - **Random Forest Model**: Predicts turbulence risk based on wind shear, temperature gradient, humidity, and altitude.